Why travel by bus around Australia

-Being Australia a country of huge distances, vastness and diverse landscape it’s not easy to figure out the most suitable ways to travel around.
-While road-tripping is the most adventurous – but also challenging – way to explore the country, it does not often appeal to the first-time traveller who is likely not to be familiar with left-hand driving or four-wheel-driving.
+Being Australia a country of vast distances, vastness and diverse landscape it’s not easy to figure out the most suitable ways to travel around.
+While going on road-trips is the most adventurous – but also challenging – way to explore the country, it does not often appeal to the first-time traveller who is likely not to be familiar with left-hand driving or four-wheel-driving.

 That’s where train and bus travel comes in.
-In fact for many travellers it’s a convenient way of getting around that allows to explore the country at a slow pace and in a more relaxed way.
-Most bus services operates daily and overnight to cover long-distances.
-Furthermore by reducing the carbon footprint emissions per person, it’s also a sustainable and environmental friendly way of touring Australia.
+In fact, for many travellers, it’s a convenient way of getting around that allows exploring the country at a slow pace and in a more relaxed way.
+Most bus services operate daily and overnight to cover long-distances.
+Furthermore, by reducing the carbon footprint emissions per person, it’s also a sustainable and environmentally friendly way of touring Australia.

-Nonetheless bus travel in Australia has a few downsides too.
+Nonetheless, bus travel in Australia has a few downsides too.
 Firstly you need extensive time to travel and get organised.
-Unless you buy a bus pass, it’s not the cheapest way to travel around.
-With the dense interstate and intrastate train & bus network a good research ahead is key to choosing cost-effective schedules and time-saving routes.
+Unless you buy a bus pass, it’s not the cheapest way to move around.
+With the dense interstate and intrastate train & bus network, proper research ahead is key to choosing cost-effective schedules and time-saving routes.

 Bus travel in Oz is different than in other parts of the world.
-While metropolitan areas are well serviced on daily basis, long-distance trains and buses to remote regions are available only a few times a week, when not once a week.
-Moreover cancellation or changes to bus schedules and routes in Australia may occur without notice.
-So it may take time to find the right source of information and know how and when you can travel.
+While metropolitan areas are well serviced daily, long-distance trains and buses to remote regions are available only a few times a week, when not once a week.
+Moreover, cancellation or changes to bus schedules and routes in Australia may occur without notice.
+So it may take time to find the right source of information and find out how and when you can travel.

 Bus travel websites in Australia